 UNISDR aims for balanced representation of Champions in terms of gender, countries and regions.

-- There is limited data on localized losses and difficulties connecting local context with national monitoring systems, loss accounting and risk assessments.
+- Limited data on localized losses and difficulties connecting local context with national monitoring systems, loss accounting and risk assessments.

 In support of UNISDR's mandate, Champions can help secure tangible commitments from other high-profile individuals to create an enabling environment for disaster risk reduction to take place.